-Rita Riewerts, the suncatcher from Forks of the Salmon, in press for the Two Rivers Tribune.
+Rita Riewerts, the suncatcher from Forks of the Salmon, published in the Two Rivers Tribune.

 Winnett Vineyards: A Winning Combination, published in Two Rivers Tribune, some time in Sep 2010.